 In heating operation, freezing of the outdoor unit's air cooled coil increases over time, restricting the energy transfer to the outdoor unit's coil.
-Heating capability decreases and the system needs to go into defrost operation to be able to deliver enough heat to the indoor units.
+Heating capability decreases and the system needs to go into defrost operation to be able to remove frost from the outdoor unit's coil.
+During defrost operation the heating capacity on the indoor unit side will temporarily drop until defrosting is completed.
+After defrosting, the unit will regain its full heating capacity.

-In case of Then models The indoor unit will continue heating operation at a reduced level during defrost operation.
+In case of Then RWEYQ16~42 multi- models The indoor unit will continue heating operation at a reduced level during defrost operation.
 It will guarantee a decent comfort level indoor.

-In case of Then

-The indoor unit will stop fan operation, the

-models refrigerant cycle will reverse and energy

-from inside the building will be used to

-defrost the outdoor unit coil.
+RWEYQ8~14 single models The indoor unit will stop fan operation, the refrigerant cycle will reverse and energy from inside the building will be used to defrost the outdoor unit coil.

-The indoor unit will indicate defrost operation on the display .
+The indoor unit will indicate defrost operation on the display 6/10-2.